 Lauren Walden, LCSW

-I completed my undergraduate degree at Cal State LA and my graduate degree at Boston College, focusing on Mental Health and Trauma.
-My post graduate work was primarily in medical social work, where I worked in palliative care and in the emergency room focusing on helping folks in mental health crises, addiction, and with complex, life limiting illnesses.
+After completing grad school at Boston College, my post graduate work was primarily in medical social work, where I worked helping folks in mental health crises, addiction, and with complex, life limiting illnesses.
 I also spent time working in adult and adolescent psychiatric inpatient facilities.
 I saw firsthand the impact individual therapy had on patients in the clinical setting and it inspired the framework of my current practice.
-As a psychotherapist, I prioritize the individual needs of my clients and feel privileged to do this work.

 LCSW# 110396